databrickslabs/dbignite/README.md

 > a denormalized OMOP "compatible" data model - a
 > data model well suited for exploratory analysis of
 > patient data.
 Future extenstions will enable mapping
-> to other data models.
+> to other health data models.

 **ASUMMPTIONS TO BE VALIDATED**:
 - No REST API integration, only bundle files.